Giona2/Compiled-Coding-Language/docs/modules/tokenizer.md

                                         ╰────────────────────────────────────────╯
 ```

-# Token Types and Acossiated Enumerators
-For now, the only functioning token is the `Declaration` token, which declares new variables into memory.

 # Memory Management
 To keep track of integral components like memory, these components each have a `struct` representation.
 Take memory for example.
 To keep track of variables, where they're stored, and what name they're assigned to in the script, the compiler has a `StackMemory` struct that tracks all these attributes